Improving knockoffs with conditional calibration

+Our cKnockoff method supplements a given knockoff procedure's rejection set with additional rejections from a fallback test.
+Formally,

-where $T_j(\vct y)$ is any test statistic and $\hc_j(\vct y)$ is a data-adaptive threshold that is calibrated to achieve FDR control.
-For notational convenience, we will suppress the dependence on $\vct y$ when no confusion can arise.
+where $T_j$ is any test statistic and $\hc_j$ is a data-adaptive threshold that is calibrated to achieve FDR control.
 We describe $T_j$ and $\hc_j$ in detail next.

-\emph{Ingredient 1: The fallback test statistics.} The test statistic $T_j$ can be chosen arbitrarily by the analyst, with larger values representing stronger evidence against the null.
-To simplify the presentation, we assume that $T_j$ is non-negative and continuously distributed.
-Our implementation of cKnockoff uses a modified version of the usual $t$-statistic that replaces the OLS residuals with residuals from a lasso model (see Section \ref{sec:ckn_details}), but a casual reader can just think of $T_j$ as the absolute value of the usual $t$-statistic.
+\emph{Ingredient 1: The fallback test statistics.} The test statistic $T_j$ can be chosen arbitrarily by the analyst.
+To simplify the presentation, we assume by convention that $T_j$ is non-negative and continuously distributed, and the test rejects for large values of $T_j$.
+Our own implementation uses the correlation of $\mat X_j$ with the residuals from an $L_1$-penalized regression model (see Section \ref{sec:ckn_details}).

-\emph{Ingredient 2: The fallback test threshold.} The rejection threshold $\hc_j$ is calibrated to ensure FDR control.
-Specifically, if we set the fallback test threshold at $c_j$, then
+\emph{Ingredient 2: The fallback test threshold.} The rejection threshold $\hc_j$ is calibrated to control the FDR contribution of variable $j$.
+If we set the threshold at $c_j$, then